Overview

 Request Parameters

-/v1/voices endpoint to browse available voices.Language code in ISO 639-1 format (e.g.,
+/v1/voices endpoint to browse available voices.Language or locale code.
+Supports both ISO 639-1 language codes (e.g.,

-mp3, wav, ogg, pcm, webm.
-Default: mp3.Sample rate in Hz.
+wav, pcm.
+Default: wav.Sample rate in Hz.
 Supported values:

 128.Speech rate multiplier.
 Range: